Diabesity: What It Is, How To Prevent It

 Unfortunately, many people today regularly eat poor-quality diets, and the rising numbers of people diagnosed with diabesity and other diseases are the outcome.
 Here are some of the foods and/or ingredients that constitute poor-quality foods.

-Ultra-processed foods are mass-produced food-like products, such as breakfast cereals and cookies, that contain high amounts of added sugar, salt, and fat.
+Ultra-processed foods are mass-produced food-like products often created in a lab with few (or any) whole foods components, and they usually contain large amounts of added sugar and salt.
 They are also typically loaded with preservatives, artificial colorings and flavorings, and other chemicals.
-You’ll find these packaged goods on the center aisles of the grocery store.
+You’ll find ultra-processed foods in the center aisles of the grocery store.

 Because ultra-processed foods contain no fiber, they are digested quickly, with the glucose being absorbed into the bloodstream just as quickly.
 This leads to a huge spike in blood sugar levels, increasing the risk for both obesity and type 2 diabetes.
 Of course, this also ultimately leads to diabesity.
 The added sugars and chemicals in ultra-processed foods also damage your biochemistry, particularly the body’s ability to regulate its weight.

-A recent study shows more than 60% of the calories in the average American’s diet comes from ultra-processed foods, so it is no wonder there is a diabesity epidemic.
+A recent study shows more than 60% of the calories in the average American’s diet come from ultra-processed foods, so it is no wonder there is a diabesity epidemic.

 Refined carbohydrates have been stripped of all fiber and most of their nutrients.
 There are two main types of refined carbohydrates.